jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) that provides a benefit to a community or another person; and (c) for which there is no purpose or intention of private pecuniary profit for the person.
 Honoraria
-(5) For the purposes of this section, and schedule 4, part B (Rates of tax for schedular payments), an honorarium means an amount that a person receives for providing services that—
-  (a) is paid at a rate that is less than the market rate for providing the services; and (b) is an amount for which, in the normal course, no payment is fixed for the services provided.
+(5) For the purposes of this section, an honorarium means an amount that a person receives for providing services that— (a) is paid at a rate that is less than the market rate for providing the services; and (b) is an amount for which, in the normal course, no payment is fixed for the services provided.
 Nature of reimbursement payment